 - Preheat the oven to 400 degrees Fahrenheit.

-- On a lightly floured surface lay the dough out into a rectangle about 12 by 3 by 1 ΒΌ inches.
-Cut the rectangle in Β½ then cut the pieces in Β½ again, giving you 4 (3-inch) squares.
-Cut the squares in Β½ on a diagonal to give you the classic triangle shape.
-Place the scones on an ungreased cookie sheet and brush the tops with a little heavy cream.
+- Place the scones on an ungreased cookie sheet and brush the tops with a little heavy cream.
 Bake for 20 minutes until golden brown.
-Let the scones cool a bit before you apply the glaze.
+Let the scones cool for at least 20 minutes before you apply the glaze.

 For the Glaze: